 - User-friendly: Offers a top-rated iOS and Android mobile app with an intuitive interface to make it easy for users to trade within minutes.

 - Free-free platform: You don’t pay a dime when trading stocks and ETFs on the platform, which saves you $5 to $10 per trade charged by most other brokers.

 - Access fractional shares: Buy fractional shares and own pieces of many companies without spending a fortune on expensive shares.

 - $0 account minimum: There’s no minimum investment requirement, and you can get started with as little as $1.

 - Wealthsimple Plus: A premium service that gives you access to real-time access to market data, zero FX fees on US trades, unlimited price alerts, and up to $5,000 instant deposits.

 - Wealthsimple portfolios: Take advantage of the Wealthsimple robo-advisor platform and start investing with expertly customized and managed portfolios.

-- Cash bonus: If you open a Wealthsimple Trade account and trade at least $150 worth of ETFs or stocks within 45 days, you get a cash bonus.
+- Cash bonus: If you open a Wealthsimple Trade account and deposit at least $200 within 45 days, you get a $25 cash bonus.